Parking issues never end at CSUB

 It’s apparent CSUB students are struggling with one of two things: The lack of parking on campus or the refusal to pay $93 for a 3 1/2 by 2 inch slab of adhesive, which leaves your windshield stained with a mucosal grime for the rest of your car’s lifespan and ultimately determines whether you park on or off campus.

-Before the semester system, quarter parking passes were $45 and with a combined three quarters in a year, that added to a collective $135.
+Before the semester system, quarter parking passes were $45 and with a combined three-quarters in a year, and that added to a collective $135.

 Since the switch to semesters, the price of parking passes rose to $93 and with a total of two semesters in a year, that’s a whopping 22-page sociology textbook or for a more sweet understanding, $186.

-The arithmetic of the price increase does not seem justifiable because students pay more for the same amount of time they did when CSUB was on quarter system.
+The arithmetic of the price increase does not seem justifiable because students pay more for the same amount of time they did when CSUB was on the quarter system.

-With that type of increase, you’d expect to see more voluble efforts to building parking garages, lots or even providing a shuttle service for students who don’t like putting steps on their FitBits that cost a parking pass and a half.
+With that type of growth, you’d expect to see more voluble efforts to building parking garages, lots or even providing a shuttle service for students who don’t like putting steps on their FitBits that cost a parking pass and a half.

 Because the hike in prices seems more like a scam rather than a logical repercussion of the switch from quarter to semester, students are taking matters into their own hands and making their own parking spots along Kroll Way near the cul-de-sac before entering CSUB on the west side of campus, and as previously stated, the Marketplace and Finish Line are no strangers to CSUB student vehicles.